 This page is used to provide information, resources, and links regarding Nevada Educator Performance Framework (NEPF) evaluations in the Clark County School District.

 Questions regarding NEPF evaluations and data collection in CCSD may be directed to Erik Skramstad, Director, PGS and NEPF Department, (702) 799-4747.

-Current versions of the CCSD NEPF Summative Evaluation documents for 2021-22 will be available in Fall 2021 from the CCSD District Forms and Archives page (site may only be accessed by computers connected to a CCSD network).
-The Exemption Verification Tool is only available to post-probationary educators who received a highly effective rating for the two previous consecutive years and will have the final summative evaluation requirement waived, at the discretion of the supervising administrator, for the current year: Exemption Verification Tool.
+The Nevada Department of Education (NDE) NEPF Summative Evaluation documents for 2021-22 will be available in Fall 2021 from the CCSD District Forms and Archives page (site may only be accessed by computers connected to a CCSD network).
+The Exemption Verification Tool is only available to post-probationary educators who received a highly effective rating for the two previous consecutive years and have the opportunity to have the final summative evaluation requirement waived, at the discretion of the supervising administrator, for the current year: Exemption Verification Tool.
 Administrators should confirm the summative tool to be used for each probationary/post-probationary educator as provided on the Licensed Evaluations spreadsheet from Human Resources in September.